In Myanmar, cheap SIM card draw may herald telecoms revolution

 “The market potential ... is clearly very substantial,” said Allens’ Ciantar.

-Ericsson estimated the total economic impact of the mobile sector in Myanmar could potentially be as high as 7.4 percent of GDP over the first three years after the new licenses are issued.
+Ericsson estimated the total economic impact of the mobile sector in Myanmar could potentially be as high as 7.4 percent of GDP over the first three years after the new licences are issued.

 Experience elsewhere shows developing telecommunications can spur economic growth, and may also encourage political reform.